 If you have enabled the option where underneath it says “Erase all data on this iPhone after 10 failed passcode attempts”, then once you entered the wrong passcode in the 10th attempt, all your iPhone data will be erased immediately.
 That’s why we called it: “self-destruct”.

 Nevertheless, it is still possible to recover some (or all) of your lost data even if your iPhone has been reset to factory status.

-Note: the methods below are ordered based on ease of implementation.
+Note: the methods below are ranked based on the ease of implementation.
 If one method doesn’t work or doesn’t fit your situation, simply go to the next one.
-For example, if you don't have any iTunes or iCloud backups, try iPhone data recovery software.

-Ideal use: when you don’t have any iTunes or iCloud backup, but you still want to retrieve your lost files especially photos and videos.
+Good to use when: you don’t have any iTunes or iCloud backup, but still want to retrieve your lost files, especially the photos and videos.

-Your last resort is to try a third-party recovery tool like Stellar Data Recovery for iPhone.
+Your last option is probably to try a third-party iPhone data recovery tool.
 Chances are that you can get back some files, but it’s unlikely that you’ll be able to recover everything since your device has been wiped out already.

-- Turn off the self-destruct mode (the “Erase Data” option as shown above) unless you are absolutely paranoid about device theft.
-Enabling it often causes more troubles than the value of protecting data.
+Consider turning off the self-destruct mode (the “Erase Data” option as shown above) unless you are absolutely paranoid about device theft.
+Enabling it often causes more trouble than the value of protecting data.

-- Be cautious when you handle your iPhone to young children, who are always curious playing with technology and might trigger the unintentional passcode entry.
-Because the kids are often smart enough to find a way onto the passcode input screen, enter the wrong password repeatedly as they tap.
+If you have young children in the house, be careful when you handle your iPhone with them because the kids are often smart enough to find a way onto the passcode input screen, and enter the wrong password repeatedly as they tap.

-Do you know any other useful methods or information about recovering data from a disabled iPhone?
-Let us know in the comments.
+Do you know any other useful methods or tips about recovering data from a disabled iPhone?
+Let us know in the comments below.